 Enjoy a Night Out in Lleras Park

-Lleras Park, located in the Poblado neighborhood, is the hub of Medellín’s nightlife.
-As the sun sets, the park and its surrounding streets come alive with a vibrant energy, offering an eclectic mix of bars, clubs, and restaurants catering to all tastes and budgets.
-Whether you’re looking to dance the night away, enjoy a drink or nine, or savor fast food, Lleras Park has it all.
+Lleras Park, in the El Poblado neighborhood, is the center of Medellín’s nightlife.
+As night falls, the area fills with energy, offering a variety of bars, clubs, and restaurants for all budgets.
+Whether you want to dance, grab a drink, or enjoy some late-night food, Lleras has something for everyone.

 Experience the Feria de las Flores